Below are resources to help women and their families navigate carceral settings

 Dignity for Women Who are Incarcerated Act– In December 2021, North Carolina enacted a new law to provide important protections and care for female incarcerated persons related to pregnancy, childbirth, and postpartum recovery.

-Click HERE for the YouTube link
+Click HERE to read the law.

 The North Carolina Community Bail Fund of Durham– A special bail fund for pregnant persons has been developed.
 You are encouraged to reach out to the North Carolina Community Bail Fund to seek assistance.